-Table 2-3 Parameters: unpack Command
+Table 2-3 Parameters of the Unpack Command

-Parameter Required or Optional?
-Description -template=template Required The full or relative path and filename of the template being used to create the domain. -domain=domain Required The full or relative path of the domain to be created. -user_name=username -password=password Optional The username and password for the default administrator as currently defined in the template.
+Parameter Required or Optional Description -user_name=username -password=password Optional The username and password for the default administrator as currently defined in the template.
 This username-password combination is used to boot the administration server and connect to it.
-If you specify a new password for the default administrator, the password will be reset to the value specified.
-Note: If a password for the default administrator is not defined in the template, you must specify one.
+If you specify a new password for the default administrator, the password is reset to the value specified.
+Note : If a password for the default administrator is not defined in the template, you must specify one.
 If no administrative users are defined in the template, you can create a new default administrator by specifying the -user_name and -password parameters.
 If a default administrator and password are currently defined in the template, you can add a new administrative user by specifying the -user_name and -password parameters.
-The value must not include commas, tabs, or any characters in the following list: $<> \# \mid \& ? (\) $ { }.
+The value must not include commas, tabs, or any characters in the following list: <> # & ?() { }.
 Usernames are case sensitive.
 A valid password consists of a string of at least eight case-sensitive characters.
 The unpack command encrypts the password value.
-Note: These parameters are not applicable if you are creating a domain using a managed server template.
+Note : These parameters are not applicable if you are creating a domain using a managed server template. -app_dir=application directory Optional The full path to the directory used to store the applications defined in the template.
+This parameter is applicable only if the template supports a separate applications directory. -java_home=java_home directory Optional The full path to the Java home directory.
+When set, this parameter identifies the default JVM used by the administration server for the domain.
+This parameter is not applicable if you are creating a domain based on a managed server template. -server_start mode=dev prod Optional The start mode for the administration server: development or production.
+This parameter is not applicable if you are creating a domain by using a managed server template. -log=log_file Optional Name of the log file. -log_priority=log priority Optional The priority setting for the log file.
+Use a log4j priority string.
+Valid log4j priority strings are debug, info, warn, error, and fatal.
+The priority string values correspond to the levels defined in the Level class.
+For more information, see http://logging.apache.org/log4j/docs/ api/org/apache/log4j/Level.html.

-Table 2-3 Parameters: unpack Command (Continued)
+Table 2-3 (Cont.)
+Parameters of the Unpack Command